Winter 2018, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.

 If you are really hankering for a flavor listed as gone til… mailing or calling us or calling a store or two may find you a few jars!

 For all our flavors, the fruits that go into those round jars– as well as being incredibly delicious– are very locally sourced, and picked at the height of ripeness.

 We are committed not only to sourcing from our simply amazing small local farms and orchards for our star ingredient, fruit, but we also source local businesses here in the beautiful Hudson Valley and Taconics of eastern New York and Berkshire County in Massachusetts for our supporting cast as well.
-Teas (Harney & Sons, Millerton), all-natural pectin, organic sugar, vanilla beans (Guido’s in the Berkshires and Hawthorne Valley Farm, Ghent), pure cane sugar (Ginsberg’s, Hudson) to name a few.
-For fruit that must come from outside the Northeast, like Meyer lemons and our other citrus, we work with the wonderful, family-owned Guido’s Fresh Marketplace in Great Barrington.
+Teas (Harney & Sons, Millerton), all-natural pectin (Pomona’s in Greenfield, MA) vanilla beans (Madagascar by way of by Hawthorne Valley Farm, Ghent), to name a few.
+For fruit that must come from outside the Northeast, like Meyer lemons and our other citrus, we mostly work with the wonderful, family-owned Guido’s Fresh Marketplace in Great Barrington.
 Our jars are American made, our labels and tags as well, and they are printed by local printers; help with design, when it exceeds our limited talents (!) comes from local artists.

 Small batch is just that.
 Big pots on the stove that we stir by hand, measure by hand, jars that we fill and seal by hand.
 As often as not we have picked the fruit ourselves, and if quantities exceed immediate preserving capacity, into the freezer to hold.
 For jelly, we extract juice either by hanging the fruit in muslin bags, or steaming.

 We have online ordering!!!
 Please link here to our very simple, very functional site– but stay on this page for information about flavors!!